linazoo/money-moves-blog/content/blog/club-guidelines/index.md

 1. BE OPEN (Liberated Zone) 💬
    This is the supportive space to say it, ask it, and question it.
    Speak from a place of “I” (don’t generalize your experiences to others) and own your ignorance - we’re all here to learn together.
 That being said, expect to be held accountable for your words.
    Invite discussion.
-Think about how you’re phrasing your posts, and make sure it’s clear that you’re open to discussion.
+Think about how you’re phrasing your thoughts, and make sure it’s clear that you’re open to discussion.

 2. BE AWARE (Step Up Step Down) 👀
    We all have different experiences and it’s important to be aware of this when you’re speaking from a place of privilege re: gender, class, race, or sexual orientation.
 Check yourself.